 Minimum Lot Size of Residential Districts.
-While the current zoning allows for a relative scale of different residential lot sizes, the lowest density residential zones in the city still permit lot sizes as small as 7,500 s.f. and 12,500 s.f. in the RR and RRR zones respectively-which is less than one-third of an acre per home.
+While the current zoning allows for a relative scale of different residential lot sizes, the lowest density residential zones in the city still permit lot sizes as small as 7,500 s.f. and 12,500 s.f. in the RR and RRR zones respectively-which is less than a third of an acre per home.
 In many communities, the density of three or four units per acre would be considered urban, and are not conducive to the goal of preserving natural areas or open space.
-The hilly, natural terrain of the RR and RRR district areas is more in keeping with a less land-consumptive development pattern that emphasizes land conservation and development densities appropriate for a more rural and natural setting.
-While it is noted that cluster developments are currently permitted in the RRR district, such high densities make it uncertain if they would ever be of any use.
-The average density in these districts should be considered for a reduction to encourage resource conservation and minimize the impact of the development footprint.
-In other words, separate lot size from density and decrease overall density.
+The hilly, natural terrain of the RR and RRR district areas is more in keeping with a larger lot development pattern, or the use of small lot sizes in combination with conservation/cluster development.
+While it is noted that cluster developments are currently permitted in the RRR district, such small allowable lot sizes makes it uncertain if it would ever be of any use.
+The minimum lot size in these districts should be increased to one or two acres, with a provision allowing smaller sizes with an effective cluster/conservation design.